dfuse-io/docs/content/guides/ethereum/getting-started/how-to-work-with-your-free-account.md

 * API Key Name: Used to identify your key in the portal.
 It should refer to your application.
 * Category:
   - Web: You want to embed your API key in the client-side of a web application.
-Specify your website as the origin {{< externalLink title="as it will appear in the HTTP header" href="https://tools.ietf.org/html/rfc6454#section-7">}}
+Specify your website as the origin {{< external-link title="as it will appear in the HTTP header" href="https://tools.ietf.org/html/rfc6454#section-7">}}
   - Mobile: You want to embed your API key in a mobile application deployed on an app store.
   - Server: You want to connect your server backend directly with our service.